Preliminaries in Construction: What They Are, How to Price Them, and Why They Matter

 The Impact of Technology on Preliminaries

-Digital transformation is significantly changing how preliminaries are planned, managed, and executed in 2025:
+Digital transformation is significantly changing how preliminaries are planned, managed, and executed.

 Digital Planning and Modeling